hijiangtao/infovis-ucas/views/ASOIAF/VIS-Project.md

 The target user of our visualization can be

-*The fans of the ASOIAF or GOT
+* The fans of the ASOIAF or GOT
-1.The fans can enjoy new and vivid perspectives of their beloved stories.
+1. The fans can enjoy new and vivid perspectives of their beloved stories.
-2.They can also recall their vague memory about the relations of the different scenarios and characters directly from the visualizations.
+2. They can also recall their vague memory about the relations of the different scenarios and characters directly from the visualizations.
-3.They might find out some ignored details through the visualizations.
+3. They might find out some ignored details through the visualizations.

-*HBO Films
+* HBO Films
-#The publicity department of HBO Films can use the visualization to promote the new season.
+1. The publicity department of HBO Films can use the visualization to promote the new season.
-#The HBO Films can also use this visualization to stimulate discussion to keep the show a hot topic, which might contributes to the sale of the spin-off.
+2. The HBO Films can also use this visualization to stimulate discussion to keep the show a hot topic, which might contributes to the sale of the spin-off.

-*New Media and We Media
+* New Media and We Media
-#New Media and We Media can use this to promote the books and show, which can earn them money from the press and publisher.
+1. New Media and We Media can use this to promote the books and show, which can earn them money from the press and publisher.
-#They can also attract more followers by the visualization, which means their commercial value increases.
+2. They can also attract more followers by the visualization, which means their commercial value increases.

 ### Novelty

 The visualization of an extremely popular story is an interesting job.
 Without any doubt many people has done some related works.
 However, most existing works focus on the TV series, and mostly just visualize the manually acquired statistical data directly.
 Therefore, here are some points will make our works new.

-*We are going to focus on the novel instead of its adapted TV show.
+* We are going to focus on the novel instead of its adapted TV show.
 Besides, will use text processing techniques to process the txt form of the novel, which means we can use our methods to analyze other novels conveniently.

-*Our goal is to explore the data extracted then visualize the relations we obtained through some data mining algorithms like [https://en.wikipedia.org/wiki/Principal_component_analysis PCA], [https://en.wikipedia.org/wiki/Multidimensional_scaling MDS], etc.
+* Our goal is to explore the data extracted then visualize the relations we obtained through some data mining algorithms like [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), [MDS](https://en.wikipedia.org/wiki/Multidimensional_scaling), etc.

 ### Team and assignment

-Please introduce your team members and task assignment (optionally, the project schedule) *Chu Yiyao
+Please introduce your team members and task assignment (optionally, the project schedule)
+* Chu Yiyao
-#Track the statistical data of places appeared in the novel.
+1. Track the statistical data of places appeared in the novel.
-#Data mining and analysis.
+2. Data mining and analysis.
-#Edit mediawiki and github of the project.
+3. Edit mediawiki and github of the project.

-*Lin Yijun
+* Lin Yijun
-#Find the source of data, txt form of the novel by each POV chapter.
+1. Find the source of data, txt form of the novel by each POV chapter.
-#Extract data from the text.
+2. Extract data from the text.

-*Gao Shan
+* Gao Shan
-1.Design database and construct server.
+1. Design database and construct server.
-2.Track the statistical data of all characters, including the nicknames.
+2. Track the statistical data of all characters, including the nicknames.

-*Hao Yu
+* Hao Yu
-1.Use d3.js to visualize the outcome of data exploration.
+1. Use d3.js to visualize the outcome of data exploration.